myriadmobile/hero-viewpager/README.md

 ![Hero](https://github.com/myriadmobile/hero-viewpager/raw/master/res/hero_banner.png)

-Introdution
+Introduction
 -------
-An extensible library for parallax scrolling effects with a ViewPager
+An extensible library for parallax scrolling effects with a ViewPager.

+**Now with Material Design support!**

+With version 0.10.0, this library now requires the use of AppCompat and, by default, acts as an extended Toolbar.

 Features
 -------